root-project/root/docbook/users-guide/Graphics.md

 #### Colors / Style

-Viewer Controls Pane ‘Style’ tab.
+Viewer Controls Pane ‘Style' tab.

 A full description of OpenGL materials, colors and lighting is beyond the scope of this document.
 You should refer to the OpenGL programming